robertdebock/ansible-collection-roles/roles/elasticsearch/README.md

 # Elastic offers both "oss" (Apache 2.0 license) and "elastic"
 # (Elastic license).
 Select the type here.
 Either "oss" or "elastic"
 elasticsearch_type: oss

+# The IP address to bind on.
+elasticsearch_network_host: 0.0.0.0

+# The port to bind on.
+elasticsearch_http_port: 9200

+# Provides a list of the addresses of the master-eligible nodes in the cluster
+elasticsearch_discovery_seed_hosts: []

+# Sets the initial set of master-eligible nodes in a brand-new cluster.
+elasticsearch_cluster_initial_master_nodes: []
 ```

 ## [Requirements](#requirements)